TEXflip/AppliedRoboticsStudentInterface/README.md

 - `Graph::Graph &graph` The graph structure defined in graph.h including the nodes
 - `float sideLength` length of the map
 - `int nVert` number of squares in vertical direction
-- `int nOriz` number of squares in Orizontal direction
+- `int nOriz` number of squares in horizontal direction

 ##### Description

-- creates the table including the distance between the possible targets using astar and path smoothing
+- creates the table including the distance between the possible targets using A\* and path smoothing
-- calls the function pickDesition in a recursive way in order to create a desition tree.
+- calls the function pickDesition in a recursive way in order to create a decision tree.

 ---